sgielen/lrcb-rpa/README.txt

 Create a build dir.
 There, run `cmake`, if necessary with `-DQt5_DIR` pointing at a directory containing `Qt5Config.cmake`.
 Use `make` to build the binary.

+On Windows, install Visual Studio 2015, a version of CMake that supports it and a version of Qt5 that supports it.
+Then, in a build dir, run:

+  cmake -G 'Visual Studio 14 2015' -DQt5_DIR='C:\Qt\5.10.0\msvc2015\lib\cmake\Qt5' ..
+  cmake --build . --target lrcb-rpa --config RelWithDebInfo

+This should produce 'RelWithDebInfo/lrcb-rpa.exe'.
+It will need some DLLs from C:\Qt\5.10.0\msvc2015\bin to function well.

 Validation
 ----------